Heat Stress and Its Safety Measures

 Here are some of the best ways to prevent heat-related health issues.

-• Develop a comprehensive heat illness prevention initiative.
+- Develop a comprehensive heat exhaustion prevention initiative.

 Here’s what you need to do if one of the workers falls ill due to heat-related reasons.

-• Offer cool drinking water if the worker is able to drink.
+- Offer cool drinking water if the worker can drink.

 Conclusion